KazumaDesu/gen-iii-event-patcher/READMEs/README-DUAL-REGION.md

 java -jar RomPatcher.jar <OldRom> <NewRom>
 ```
 The program takes two arguments. `<OldRom>` is the file location of the save file to be modified. `<NewRom>` is the file location to store the modified save file.
 Note that if `<NewRom>` does not exist, the program will create it for you.
 Also note that `<OldRom>` and `<NewRom>` can be the same, but please make sure you have a backup.
 The patches are hardcoded, so no BIN file is needed.

+### Step 3: Running RomPatcher
+In the second tab, supply your current ROM and the location to place the modified ROM.
+Your current ROM and location to place the modified ROM may be the same, but please make sure you have a backup.
+Note that if the location to place the modified file does not exist, the program should be able to create it for you.
+The patches are hardcoded, so no patch file is needed.

 ### Step 4: Load the Files
 Load the save file and the ROM onto a flash cartridge.
 The method varies across the different models, so detailed advice cannot be given here.